glennsvel90/python01/Assignments/geodata/README.txt

-Using the Google Geocoding API with a Database and Visualizing data on Google Map
+Help for this open-source project was through www.py4inf.com/code/geodata.zip

-In this project, we are using the Google geocoding API to clean up some user-entered geographic locations of university names and then placing the data on a Google Map.
+Creating a map of food pantries in the South Bronx using the Google Geocoding API with a SQLite3 Database

-You should install the SQLite browser to view and modify the databases from:
+Users will enter names of food pantries in the South Bronx in the where.data file, and this will be placed through google maps api search box to be modified to a more clear place on the map.

-http://sqlitebrowser.org/
+To make changes to the data, please download http://sqlitebrowser.org/

-The first problem to solve is that the Google geocoding API is rate limited to 2500 requests per day.
-So if you have a lot of data you might need to stop and restart the lookup process several times.
-So we break the problem into two phases.
+Google api request is rate limited to 2500 requests per day, so entering data should be made with help of a cache.

 In the first phase we take our input data in the file (where.data) and read it one line at a time, and retreive the